 Slow cooker or steel pot with lid + heat source

 White utensil or dish (optional)

 *Any materials used in acid dyeing are no longer food safe and should be kept separate

 If you are using zip ties, loop them through each skein.
 These make the skeins easier to maneuver in the dye bath and pick up with your tongs, but are optional.
 Fill a large bowl two thirds of the way with cool water.
 Submerge your skein of BRISTLE and EGRET in the bowl to presoak.
 The yarn will float a little at first so gently press it down under the water a few times then leave the yarn to soak.
 This process usually takes 45 minutes to an hour for the yarn to fully absorb the water.
-The color of the fiber should be noticeably darker and even.
-The presoak allows the fibers to expand and open up the protective cuticle layer for an even dye application.
+The color of the fibre should be noticeably darker and even.
+The presoak allows the fibres to expand and open up the protective cuticle layer for an even dye application.

 We will be working with one skein at a time for this process.
 The skein that is dyed second can wait submerged in the presoaking bowl until it is time to dye it.